-This course is intended for students who have successfully completed Spanish III.
-Spanish IV and V are rotating courses with rotating syllabi.
-Students electing Spanish IV one year will have the opportunity to elect Spanish V the following year.
-These offerings are not duplication but present distinct course materials.
-Spanish IV and V continue the activities of the preceding course with classes conducted primarily in Spanish.
+This course is intended for students who have successfully completed Spanish IV.
+This course continues the activities of the preceding course with classes conducted primarily in Spanish.
 Students will acquire and apply their proficiencies in the language while increasing their knowledge of Hispanic peoples.
 Students will demonstrate their competencies individually and collaboratively in a variety of classroom activities with a concentration on Spanish conversation.
 The course includes a review of the structure of the language, a variety of cultural and literary readings, and multiple opportunities for oral and written expression.
 These courses are not intended for AP preparation.
 All Grosse Pointe Public School World Language units and lessons are aligned to State of Michigan and ACTFL (American Council on the Teaching of Foreign Languages) standards incorporating AP College Board Themes designed to prepare students for college, the workplace and to be lifelong learners with the appreciation of other cultures.
-In addition to authentic sourced resources, instructional support resources include Conexiones, Prentice Hall (2002).
+In addition to authentic sourced resources, instructional support resources include Senderos, Vista Higher Learning (2023).